 No matter how much you think you know someone, sometimes you just don’t buy them the right gift.
 Rather than wasting your money on something they won’t use, ask for a gift receipt so that the recipient can exchange it for something they love without the hassle.

 Cashback is a great way of getting more bang for your buck when you’re shopping.
 Websites such as TopCashback and Quidco allow you collect bonuses when you shop through them rather than directly through the retailer, so sign up before you start the mad dash.

 4. Branch out on your loyalty points

 If you’ve been saving your supermarket loyalty points all year with the intention to use them on your big Christmas food shop, then stop right there.
-If you still have gifts to buy, why not use your points for that instead?
-That way, you’ll build up additional points that can then be used to ease the pain of the food shop.
-Two birds, one stone.
-Tesco Club Card and Nectar both offer great rewards so check them out now.
+Tescos and Nectar will offer you more bang for your buck with ‘partner offers’ such as days out, dining experience and gifts.
+The loyalty points built up from doing this can be used to ease the pain of your food shop, so it’s win-win.

 5. DIY gifts

 Handmade gifts are the perfect way of letting those closest to you know how much you love them even if you’re on a budget.
 From photo albums jammed packed with precious memories, to a cosy knitted scarf, get your creative on and make someone’s Christmas unforgettable.

 6. Search for hidden gems online